fajan-py/Brain-Tumor-Classification-Using-Deep-Learning-and-Grad-Cam-explainability/readme.md

 ## Dataset Overview

-The dataset used in this project is sourced from [Masoud Nickparvar’s Brain Tumor MRI Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset).
+The dataset used in this project is sourced from [Masoud Nickparvar’s Brain Tumor MRI Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset) in Kaggle.
 This dataset is well-curated and contains high-quality MRI images, divided into training and testing subsets:

 - **Training Dataset**: Contains 80% of the images, used to train the model.
 - **Testing Dataset**: Consists of 20% of the images, used to evaluate performance.